 as an Adult Psychiatric-Mental Health Nurse Practitioner.
 I have practiced at the Hillsborough County Jail, at Suncoast

 Center, Inc. (Community Mental Health) in St. Petersburg, and have taught psychiatric-mental health nursing in an LPN to RN

 to be employed as a Nurse Practitioner with Dr. Bonnie Saks and Associates in Tampa.

-Colussi Franco, MSW, LCSW, ACHP-SW, PhD candidate
+Colussi Franco, MSW, LCSW, ACHP-SW, PhD

 Licensed Clinical Social Worker